Prince of Persia: The Sands of Time: Legacy

 The year after the game's release, the game was featured in an episode of How It's Made, in a segment dedicated to video game production.
 The game has been cited as the reason why the Prince of Persia series, formerly ignored after Prince of Persia 3D, returned to prominence in the gaming world.
 In 2004, Mechner began work on a film adaptation, produced by Jerry Bruckheimer.
 The film was eventually released in 2010.
-The success of the game prompted immediate development on a sequel.
-Titled Prince of Persia: Warrior Within, the game was made aesthetically darker by the team.
-It released in November 2004.
+The success of the game prompted immediate development on a sequel, Prince of Persia: Warrior Within, with a darker aesthetic.
+It was released in November 2004.
 Several further sequels set in the continuity of The Sands of Time followed.
 Aspects of its design, such as the relationship between the Prince and Farah, later provided inspiration for the 2008 series reboot.

 The Assassin's Creed series originated out of ideas for a sequel for Prince of Persia: The Sands of Time.
 Its critical and financial success led Ubisoft to request Ubisoft Montreal to develop a sequel, aiming for the next console generation.
 The Ubisoft Montreal team decided on taking the gameplay from The Sands of Time into an open world approach, taking advantage of the improved processing power to render larger spaces and crowds.
 Narratively, the team wanted to move away from the Prince simply being someone next in line for the throne but to have to work for it; combined with research into secret societies led them to focus on the Assassins, heavily borrowing from the novel Alamut.
 They developed a narrative where the player would control an Assassin that served as a bodyguard for a non-playable Prince, leading them to call this game Prince of Persia: Assassin.
 The "Animus" device allowed them to explain certain facets of gameplay, such as accounting when the player fails a mission, in the same way they had done in The Sands of Time.